mesosphere/dcos-docs-site/pages/services/spark/2.6.0-2.3.2/quickstart/index.md

         Run job succeeded.
 Submission id: driver-20170824224524-0003
         ```

-    1. View the standard output from your job:
+    1. Use the following command to view the standard output from your job.

         ```bash
         dcos spark log --lines_count=10 driver-20170824224524-0003
         ```

-        Your output should resemble:
+        Expected output:

         ```bash
         In Filter(nzchar, unlist(strsplit(input, ",|\\s"))) :